EEEManchester/mirrax_sim/README.md

 # MIRRAX Simulator

-`mirrax_sim` is a gazebo simulator for the MIRRAX robot.
+This is a gazebo simulator for the MIRRAX robot.
 The robot has a number of simulated sensors which can be configured in the `mirrax_description` package.

 This package provides a simple PS4 joystick controller for manual control of the robot.